Banksy: £10 notes to Barely Legal (2004–2006)

-In August 2004, Banksy produced a quantity of spoof British £10 notes replacing the picture of the Queen's head with Diana, Princess of Wales's head and changing the text "Bank of England" to "Banksy of England".
+In August 2004, Banksy produced a quantity of spoof British £10 notes replacing the picture of the Queen's head with Princess Diana's head and changing the text "Bank of England" to "Banksy of England".
 Someone threw a large wad of these into a crowd at Notting Hill Carnival that year, which some recipients then tried to spend in local shops.
 These notes were also given with invitations to a Santa's Ghetto exhibition by Pictures on Walls.
 The individual notes have since been selling on eBay.
 A wad of the notes was also thrown over a fence and into the crowd near the NME signing tent at the Reading Festival.
 A limited run of 50 signed posters containing ten uncut notes was also produced and sold by Pictures on Walls for £100 each to commemorate the death of Princess Diana.
 One of these sold in October 2007 at Bonhams auction house in London for £24,000.

-The reproduction of images of the banknotes classifies as a criminal offence (s.18 Forgery and Counterfeiting Act 1981).
+The reproduction of images of the banknotes classifies as a criminal offence under s.18 of the Forgery and Counterfeiting Act 1981.
 In 2016, the American Numismatic Society received an email from a Reproductions Officer at the Bank of England, which brought attention to the illegality of publishing photos of the banknotes on their website without prior permission.
 The Bank of England holds the copyright over all its banknotes.

 Also in 2004, Banksy created a limited edition screenprint titled Napalm (Can't Beat That Feeling).
-In the print, Banksy appropriated the image of Phan Thi Kim Phuc, a Vietnamese girl who appeared in the iconic 1972 photograph "The Terror of War" by Nick Ut.
+In the print, Banksy appropriated the image of Phan Thi Kim Phuc, a Vietnamese girl who appeared in the iconic 1972 photograph The Terror of War by Nick Ut.
 Napalm shows the image of Kim Phuc as seen in the original photo, but no longer within the tragic war setting.
 Instead, he situates the young girl against an empty background, still screaming, but now accompanied by Ronald McDonald and Mickey Mouse.
 The two characters hold her hands as they cheerfully gesture to an invisible audience, seemingly oblivious to the terrified girl.
 The image of Kim Phuc is flat, grainy and monochromatic; in most of the prints, Ronald McDonald and Mickey Mouse are yellow.
 In a few limited prints, the corporate characters wear pink or orange.
 Banksy produced 150 signed and 500 unsigned copies of Napalm.
 In August 2005, Banksy, on a trip to the Palestinian territories, created nine images on the Israeli West Bank wall.

 There are crimes that become innocent and even glorious through their splendour, number and excess.